New Enterprise Associates

 Venture Round in 1990

-Bay Networks is a network hardware vendor formed from the merger of SynOptics Communications and Wellfleet Communications, both of which were prominent in the production of Ethernet technology and network routers.
-The company specializes in data networking software and services, offering a range of products including switches, intelligent hubs, multiprotocol routers, remote access solutions, and network management tools.
-These offerings cater to organizations looking to establish comprehensive enterprise-wide information internetworks.
-In 1998, Bay Networks was acquired by Northern Telecom, further extending its influence in the networking industry.
+Bay Networks is a network hardware vendor that emerged from the merger of SynOptics Communications and Wellfleet Communications, both of which were established leaders in Ethernet technology and network routers.
+The company specializes in data networking software and services, providing a range of products including switches, intelligent hubs, multiprotocol routers, and network management solutions.
+Bay Networks focuses on enabling organizations to build comprehensive enterprise-wide information internetworks.
+In 1998, the company was acquired by Northern Telecom, further integrating its capabilities into a larger telecommunications framework.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.